fvioz/cash_register/components/products/README.md

 This directory contains the components related to product management in the cash register application.
 Below is an overview of the files and their purposes:

 - `product.rb`: This file defines the `Product` model, which represents a product in the cash register system database.
 It includes attributes such as name, description and price, as well as methods for managing product details.

+- `product_entity.rb`: This file defines the `ProductEntity`, which is responsible for representing a product in the domain.